LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Post-conversation-survey(overview).md

 For survey questions that include a text bubble, for example a text and quick replies brick, the text bubble will inherit its design from the overall window look and feel which you have already customized for your LiveEngage account.

-For web messaging, this window customization is controlled through the LiveEngage UI in the campaigns, window gallery.
+For Web Messaging, this window customization is controlled through the Conversational Cloud UI in Campaign Builder, window gallery.

 For mobile app messaging, the window customization is conducted via parameters within the SDK.